Features of ESE

 Examples of our work

 We use the standard track-changes facility in Microsoft Word so that you can clearly see the changes we have made.
 We also add comprehensive endnotes for explaining our editing and also asking you to check any areas of ambiguity.
-One aim of our endnotes is to help you when drafting future documents.
+One aim of our endnotes is to provide you with information that could improve your drafts of future documents.
 Both the tracked changes and endnotes can be viewed in various ways depending on the version of Microsoft Word you use and the options selected.
 The examples below show one way of displaying the changes for a particular text extract (the topic relates to mechanical friction).

 This is the original extract

 This is the extract in its final edited form